 It has great storage for being so small.
 We loved the main compartment's expandability and its document sleeves, as well as the special "powerhouse" compartment that has a removable storage purse for all your power cords and small accessories.

 While the top-flap does an excellent job of protecting all openings and the zippers all have covers to protect them against water, we found one critical flaw with the Pixel that is a concern when it comes to water resistance.
-The back plate is made of an open-air mesh over patterned foam that is designed to promote airflow and let your back breathe when sweating.
+The backplate is an open-air mesh over patterned foam that is designed to promote airflow and let your back breathe when sweating.
 However, we found that in a downpour water easily pours through the mesh, trickles down the back, and collects at the bottom of the back plate, where it is then absorbed by the felt lining straight into the laptop compartment.
 In our testing, this took place after only a few seconds of exposure to water.
-For this reason we think it is a risk to the health of your laptop to rely heavily on this bag in a downpour or extremely wet climate.
+For this reason, we think it is a risk to the health of your laptop to rely heavily on this bag in a downpour or extremely wet climate.

 The Pixel is ideally suited as a laptop carrying backpack, and would be great for commuting daily to the office or school, as long as you avoid the rain.
 While it has enough storage to hold other items, this is not its strongest suit.

 The MSRP for the Osprey Pixel is $139.95, making it the second most expensive bag in our review.
 We believe it is well designed, made of top-quality materials, and durable.
 However, there are many other bags we rated higher that are less pricey.
-We don't necessarily think that you won't get your money's worth, but price is something to consider.
+We don't necessarily think that you won't get your money's worth, but the price is something to consider.

 — Andy Wellman